ameltech/sme-vl6180x-library/README.md

 This is a library for the ST VL6180X component.

-The VL6180X is the latest product based on ST’s patented FlightSenseTMtechnology.
+The VL6180X is the latest product based on STâ€™s patented FlightSenseTMtechnology.
 This is a ground-breaking technology allowing absolute distance to be measured independent of target reflectance.
 Instead of estimating the distance by measuring the amount of light reflected back from the object (which is significantly influenced by color and surface), the VL6180X precisely measures the time the light takes